Aarondoescode/P6---Travel-Site-copy/README.md

   The contact page should have a contact form and include an email address for potential clients or employers to reach out to.
   The contact form must accept a name, phone number, email, and comment from someone attempting to fill out the form.

+Using the Travel Recommendation Feature

+Navigate to the Travel Recommendation section of the site.
+Enter your desired destination (city name) into the input field.
+When submitted, the application sends a request to the Geoapify Places API, which returns a curated list of noteworthy attractions and points of interest in that location.
+The results are rendered dynamically on the page based on your input, providing a real-time, location-based travel guide.